mnievesc/Ancient_mtDNA_Pipeline/README.md

 ### 9. Generate postmortem damage profiles with PMDtools
-Step 9 uses the python program pmdtools to evaluate postmortem damage (PMD) for all samples at two different thresholds (0 and 3).
+Step 9 uses the python program pmdtools, developed by Pontus Skoglund, to evaluate postmortem damage (PMD) for all samples at two different thresholds (0 and 3).
 The more PMD a sample has the more ancient it likely is although this can vary depending on the amount of reads (i.e. the less reads the less useful the analysis is).
 Here I use the *uniq.bam file as the *rescaled.bam file cannot be modified for the MD tag.
 So I use samtools to add an MD tag and then produce a distribution of PMD scores.
 I use Rscript `pmd_hist_v3.R` to produce a histogram based on these scores.
 I then run pmdtools at thresholds 0 and 3.
 This produces a new bam file with only those reads that have reads that pass the given thresholds.
 Append information on reads excluded, passed and % data passed by threshold to the output from R.
 Lastly I use the provided Rscript `plotPMD.R` to generate deamination plots at each threshold: no threshold, PMD = 0, PMD = 3.
-For more on pmdtools see: https://code.google.com/archive/p/pmdtools/ **Multiple outputs at this stage include histogram.pdf file, deamination plot pdfs, bamfiles at each threshold and stats.txt file.
+For more on pmdtools and to obtain the program go to: https://code.google.com/archive/p/pmdtools/ **Multiple outputs at this stage include histogram.pdf file, deamination plot pdfs, bamfiles at each threshold and stats.txt file.
 All store in: `pmdanalysis.Sample`**.
 In this step I also use a check to make sure to only run this analysis on samples with >0 mapped, unique reads.